2 Year Old Nursery

 PE and Sport Premium for Primary Schools

-The government has allocated specific funding to primary schools to improve the provision of PE and sport, for the benefit of primary children, in the 2015/16 academic year to give them the opportunity to develop a healthy lifestyle.
+The government has allocated specific funding to primary schools to improve the provision of PE and sport, for the benefit of primary children, to give them the opportunity to develop a healthy lifestyle.
 The allocation of this funding is detailed below.

 Please click on the following links for the school's SEND policy and SEND information Report